+Fledgling has one open application cycle per year for film and creative media projects.
 Most of these grants support outreach and audience engagement for social issue documentaries and range from smaller planning grants to implementation grants for projects that have a clear plan ready to launch.
 A small number of these grants support post-production for timely projects that have strong social change potential.
-They typically range from $5K to $30K and are considered in our Spring and Fall funding cycles.
+All of these grants typically range from $5K to $30K.
 To understand how we think about outreach and audience engagement, please review our Resources.

 - Strength of the Film.
 Do we find it compelling?
 Does it tell an important and timely story?
 Does it add a unique perspective or new information?
 Do we connect with the characters?
 Does the story inspire us?
 Motivate us to act?
 Review our funded projects to better understand what we look for.

 - Stage of Project.
 Can we see enough of the film to understand how the story develops and whether it can carry the project’s goals?
 Do we understand how it likely will be distributed?
 Typically projects are at least at the rough cut stage.
 Given our focus on outreach and audience engagement, we rarely consider projects that are still in development or early production.

 - Needs of the Movement.
 Who will use this film?
 Does the project have partnerships with nonprofits/activists in place or plans to develop them?
 How will it advance their work?

 - Strength of the Proposal.
 Does the proposal demonstrate a commitment to social change?
 Do we see that the campaign is at least in development?
 Do we have a good sense of possible target audiences and how the film can activate them?
 Review our resources page to better understand how we think about activating audiences.